National's new leader: Who is Todd Muller, the MP who defeated Simon Bridges

 It was a Government bill, which aimed to develop the framework to reduce New Zealand's net carbon emissions to zero.

-National supported the first reading of the bill, after strong behind the scenes lobbying from Muller.
+National supported the first reading of the bill, after strong behind-the-scenes lobbying from Muller.

 It is understood he was well respected on the Government side while ministers negotiated to get the support of National.